English 350: Appalachian Literature, Spring 2017

 Reminder: Review the general guidelines for writing and editing papers that are on the pages for Paper 1 and the Grading Criteria for English 207 Essays.

-Paper 3 is a report on your project topic.
-ENG 350 students will write a research paper with at least 10 pages of discussion.
+Paper 3 is a research paper on your project topic, with at least 10 pages of discussion.
 Details will be provided in a separate document.

 Review the paragraph guide and general guidelines on literature papers before, during and after writing